jlilja/Homebridge-Denon/README.md

 ## What does it do

-☑️ Set the volume of the receiver.
+☑️ Set volume.

-☑️ Get the volume of the receiver.
+☑️ Get volume.

-☑️ Get meta data of current state.
+☑️ Get metadata.

-  Get current state
+☑️ Set power state

-  Set current inputs
+  Get power state - WIP

   Ability to set volume by Siri's slider.